Effective January 1, 2024

 To provide and improve our Services and to support advertising and marketing, we collect information about visitors to our sites, users of our Services (Customer Account Data), the devices they use, and sometimes their locations.

 When you visit our website or request more information about Botdoc, we collect information automatically using tracking technologies, like cookies, and through web forms where you type in your information.
-We collect this information to provide you with what you request through the web form, to learn more about who is interested in our products and services, and to improve navigation experience on our pages.
+We collect this information to provide you with what you request through the web form.

 You have choices about whether you visit our sites, install our apps, or provide information to us.
 However, if you do not provide us with certain information, you may not be able to use some parts of our Services.

-What Customer Account Data We Processes When You Communicate with Our Sales or Customer Support Teams and Why
+What Customer Account Data We Process When You Communicate with Our Sales or Customer Support Teams and Why

-What Customer Account Data We Processes When You Sign Up for and Log Into a Botdoc Account and Why
+What Customer Account Data We Process When You Sign Up for and Log Into a Botdoc Account and Why

 When you sign up for a Botdoc account, we ask for certain information like your contact details and billing information so we can communicate with you and so you can pay for our products and services.
 We also collect some information automatically, like your IP address, when you log in to your account or when your software application built on Botdoc makes requests to our APIs.
 We use this to understand who is using our services and how, and to detect, prevent and investigate fraud, abuse, or security incidents.